 70 - Angels in Waiting

 CBosley is having a tantrum.
-He feels they Angels take him for granted and they play a game to see if they can find him, to test his skills.
+He feels they Angels take him for granted, so they play a game to see if they can find him, to test his hiding and their finding skills.
 Right off the bat we're on a very dumb ill-conceived terrain.
 It's all a big to-do over who will have to do all the paperwork over a weekend.
 Paperwork?
 Seriously, isn't that the accountant's job?
 James B. Sikking is a giallo-type hitman... again!
-It's one of those slow moving episodes where you can sneak over to your desk and write about how lame it is and not miss a thing, sounds like Lakso at the helm!
+It's one of those slow moving episodes where you can sneak over to your desk and write about how lame it is and not miss a thing.
+All hands off deck - Lakso at the helm!

 Pros: it's awesome the way Sabrina whips out a gun under the boardwalk and shields herself behind a beam all in one fluid motion.
-No one does cop like Kate!
+No one does cop like Kate, when she's finally allowed.

 71 - Rosemary for Remembrance